coding-hackathon-1/team1/README.md

 -Started presentation

 still on to do list: visual represation of the outlook on django using HTML & CSS, Carry on with presentation.

+Wednesday Night 10th July:
+-ER diagram is compleate
+-Created demo website to show for presentation with links photos and blogs -code almost compleate one bug left to fix -Presentation started and refrences are added
+-Updated all code on different branches

+to do tomorrow morning:
+-Finish presentation
+-Add all code together on Master branch
+-Finish commenting on all code
+-Any last min fixes before presentation
+-PRESENT!!